Porcelain vs. Ceramic Tile: What's the Difference?

 Advantages of Ceramic Tile

 Ceramic tile can last for decades and stands up to tough wear, with the ability to withstand water and foot traffic.
-It’s also easy to clean.
-Avoid abrasives such as steel wool and scouring pads lest you scratch the tile surface.
-The cost is relatively low compared to other tiles, and it’s approachable to install for DIYers.
+Ceramic tile is also approachable to install for DIYers.
 Unlike porcelain, which is extremely hard to cut, ceramic is softer and can be cut cleanly with a basic tile cutter.
 It is a versatile option if you’re looking for a tile that can be used in multiple rooms of your home.

 Disadvantages of Ceramic Tile